People rave about HubSpot’s CRM. And with a version that’s free forever, what’s not to love?

 Their free CRM is a collection of limited tools from each of these separate paid products.
 So, there is no standalone paid CRM from HubSpot—for higher-level features within the CRM, companies need to purchase one of the products listed above.

-The catch is simple: HubSpot’s free CRM has serious functionality limitations.
+The reality: HubSpot’s free CRM comes with major functionality limitations that can slow sales teams and restrict automation capabilities.
 The free tools that come with HubSpot’s CRM software work well for small companies, but when you need more features or automation, things get expensive, fast.

 Here’s what real users are saying about it: